 When it comes to choosing the pattern and colours of the blind, the range offered by a good blind retailer – such as Paul James Blinds – means you will be spoilt for choice.
 Seeing as the blind will be for your child’s room, why not let them help pick it?
 You can make it into a grown up and fun opportunity for them to help design their room.
 A lot of kids will jump at the chance to help make the room their own and get some input over such decisions.

 Paul James Blinds offer an extensive choice of high quality blinds to their customers around the areas of Colchester, Sudbury, Braintree and Bury St Edmunds.
 Our skilled fitters can install numerous styles of blinds and shutters, creating a seamless, professional finish every time.
-For advice or further product information from blind and shutter specialists, get in touch with our team today.
+For advice or further product information about blinds for children’s rooms from blind and shutter specialists, get in touch with our team today.